stayintarkov/SIT.Launcher.Classic/README.md

 # How to use this launcher.
 - Download the zip file from Releases
 - Extract the entire zip file anywhere  except the client directory
-- Open PaulovLauncher.exe
+- Open SIT.Launcher.exe
-- Open Settings (the cog) check install Assembly and install SIT
+- Open Settings check install Assembly and install SIT
 - Put the server address at the top (normally https://127.0.0.1:443 )
 - Put your username (don't use anything that is used anywhere else)
 - Create a password (don't use anything that is used anywhere else)